Graph Laplacians and Spectral Methods

 Spectral Properties

-The Dirichlet energy established that \(\boldsymbol{L}\) is positive semidefinite, which immediately constrains its eigenvalue structure.
+The Graph Laplacian is Positive Semidefinite (a direct corollary of Dirichlet energy) immediately constrains \(\boldsymbol{L}\)'s eigenvalue structure.
 Since \(\boldsymbol{L}\) is also real and symmetric, the spectral theorem guarantees a complete set of real, nonnegative eigenvalues and orthonormal eigenvectors.
 These eigenvalues and eigenvectors encode remarkably detailed information about the graph's connectivity.

 The eigendecomposition of the unnormalized Laplacian \(\boldsymbol{L}\) is: \[ \boldsymbol{L} = \boldsymbol{V}\,\boldsymbol{\Lambda}\,\boldsymbol{V}^\top, \quad \boldsymbol{\Lambda} = \mathrm{diag}(\lambda_0, \lambda_1, \dots, \lambda_{n-1}), \] with ordered eigenvalues \[ 0 = \lambda_0 \le \lambda_1 \le \cdots \le \lambda_{n-1}, \] and orthonormal eigenvectors \(\boldsymbol{v}_0, \dots, \boldsymbol{v}_{n-1}\) (which form a basis for \(\mathbb{R}^n\)).